r0eenac/DATA/Car_ads_script/README.md

 * **Interactive Dashboard**: Built with **Streamlit** and **Plotly** for exploring the data dynamically.
 * **Static Report**: Generates a standalone HTML report (`dashboard.html`).

+### the manufacture & model can be fetched directly from the URL , as they use url parameters

 ## 📂 Project Structure

 ```text